No-Rank Tensor Decomposition Using Metric Learning: Results

 \subsection{Comparison with Tensor Decomposition Methods in Terms of Reconstruction}

-In addition to the metric learning approach, we compare against two fundamental tensor decomposition methods: \textit{CP} and \textit{Tucker} decomposition.
+In addition to the metric learning approach, we compare against two fundamental tensor decomposition methods: \textit{CP}, \textit{Tucker} and t-SVD decompositions, as well deep learning models VAE and DEC.
 For a third-order tensor $\mathcal{X} \in \mathbb{R}^{I \times J \times K}$ representing our scientific dataset (samples $\times$ height $\times$ width), these decompositions are defined as follows:

 A key advantage of the metric learning approach over tensor decomposition methods is its \textit{inherent rank independence}.
 While tensor decompositions require explicit rank specification, our method automatically learns an optimal latent structure without rank constraints.
 Both CP and Tucker decompositions (as well as many other low-rank decomposition methods) exhibit strong dependence on the chosen rank $R$.
 Low ranks may capture insufficient structure, whereas high ranks can lead to overfitting and numerical instability.
 The metric learning framework, with a latent dimension $d = 64$, learns representations where the \textit{effective rank} is determined by the data complexity rather than pre-specified constraints.
 Lastly, the convolutional encoder automatically adapts to hierarchical features, capturing both low-rank global structures and high-rank local patterns without explicit rank specification.